isiddique2024/Page-Table-Injector/README.md

 - **Physical Memory Removal (`mi_remove_physical_memory`)**: Removes pages from OS physical memory ranges and clears PFN entries, also returning STATUS_INVALID_ADDRESS
 - **Parity Error (`set_parity_error`)**: Sets MMPFN.e3.ParityError flag to 1, causing MmCopyMemory to return STATUS_HARDWARE_MEMORY_ERROR (0xC0000709) - Default option
 - **Lock Bit Anti-Debug (`set_lock_bit`)**: Sets MMPFN.u2.LockBit to 1.
 It's an anti-debug mechanism that causes the CPU to yield followed by a system crash if an attempt is made to copy the page via MmCopyMemory.
+- **Hide Translation (`hide_translation`)**: Sets MMPFN.PteAddress to 0.
+This causes MmGetVirtualForPhysical to return 0 for the virtual address that's mapped by the PTE.
+Ideally you should spoof the PteAddress field to another pfn's PteAddress field to make it look more legitimate.

 ### Driver Allocation Techniques